GennAvi/gennavi.github.io/_pages/about.md

 ---

 Ciao!
 I am Gennaro Avitabile, a postdoctoral researcher at <a href='https://software.imdea.org/'>IMDEA Software Institute</a> in Madrid (Spain) hosted by <a href='https://www.dariofiore.it/'>Dario Fiore</a>.
-My research interests lie in both the theoretical and practical aspects of cryptography, with applications to security and privacy.
 In March 2023, I have obtained my PhD from the University of Salerno (Italy), my advisor was
  <a href='https://phd.uniroma1.it/web/IVAN-VISCONTI_nC5433_IT.aspx'>Ivan Visconti</a>.
+My research interests lie in both the theoretical and practical aspects of cryptography, with applications to security and privacy.
+You can find a list my works in my <a href='https://gennavi.github.io/publications/'>publications page</a>.

-I was born in Pompei (yes the city still exists) in 1994.
+I was born in Pompei (yes the city still exists), close to Naples (Italy).
 My favorite food is <a href='https://en.wikipedia.org/wiki/Neapolitan_pizza'>neapolitan pizza</a>.